needle-mirror/com.unity.renderstreaming/Documentation~/en/faq.md

 ### Web app doesn't run on Safari browser

 Check the web server's [startup options](webapp.md).
 In **Safari** and **iOS Safari**, WebRTC features cannot be used with **http**.
 Instead, **https** must be used.
+Also, **iOS Safari** does not support WebSocket signaling if the server uses a self-signed certificate.
+Please check [here](signalingprotocol.md) for more information.

 ### Unity's initial startup fails